 Participant Sara Hassanien wants to connect with the Quebec feminists who’ve spoken in favor of the regulation, specifically within the French media.

-Religious symbols ban pits Quebec feminists in opposition to each different.
+Religious symbols ban pits Quebec feminists in opposition to each other.

-“I’m trying to tell them that not like what you’ve usually concept … we may be Muslim and feminist,” she said, noting there are approximate as many motives women wear the hijab as there are girls who do.
+“I’m trying to tell them that not like what you’ve usually concept … we may be Muslim and feminist,” she said, noting there are approximately as many motives women wear the hijab as there are girls who do.
 Hassanien says, on the other hand, her community must realize the history of Quebec’s hard relationship with the Catholic Church.
-“I definitely empathize with you,” Hassanien instructed CBC News later, as though addressing feminists who aid the ban on nonsecular symbols.
+“I empathize with you,” Hassanien instructed CBC News later, as though addressing feminists who aid the ban on non secular symbols.

-“I completely recognize what Quebec has been thru.
-I understand that your mothers, your grandmothers, fought so hard for women’s liberation, and I support that.
-I am here to comfort them, to reassure them that we aren’t ever going to call for going again.”
+“I completely recognize what Quebec has been through.
+I understand that your mothers and grandmothers fought so hard for women’s liberation, and I support that.
+I am here to comfort them, to reassure them that we will never call for going again.”
 At the same time, Hassanien says she is bored with feeling like she has to talk for her whole community in areas wherein it’s miles underrepresented.

 The small workshop in an empty community center in a northwestern Montreal neighborhood lasts almost two hours longer than planned.
-The discussions are as nuanced and various as its members, who hail from distinct backgrounds and practice some professions.
+The discussions are as nuanced and varied as its members, who are from distinct backgrounds and practice some professions.

 Most of them wear a hijab.